 OREGON’S COMMITMENT TO TENANTS’ RIGHTS

 The Oregon Housing and Community Services Department sponsors a Manufactured Housing Communities Resource Center which is one of the best consumer services for residents of manufactured housing parks.
-You can find a descriptive brochure here.

 The Resource Center will answer many questions about tenant rights and dispute resolution services provided by the State.
 Perhaps most importantly, the Resource Center will help tenants understand the laws that apply to them.

 Oregon state law encourages and supports the formation of a tenants’ committee for the purpose of working with the landlord to resolve issues in the park including issues with the landlord’s management.
 Rent increases are by law not topics that a tenants’ committee can deal with.
-You can read more about the tenant committee here.

 The Oregon Landlord Tenant Law is specific about the rights and duties of both the tenant and the landlord.
 It also includes provisions on the establishment and the assessment of utilities.